oracc/oracc2/bin/nx/README.txt

 nq -- number quantity

 An nq consists of a parsed number and the set of ne which was matched during the parse.
+All environment context ne that are present are assumed matched, i.e., they are automatically included in the nq.

 Any ne which were not matched are omitted from the nq.
 If the token list contained a commodity that will be included in the nq.

 An nq may be serialized as an nq token signature or in the xlink form used for the linkbases which are part of lemmatized text in Oracc.